Building a better future together: Working towards the UN sustainability goals

 We participate in many programs around the globe to help reduce discrimination and foster equal opportunities, and lead by example with policies such as ensuring that every Axis employee with the same level of competence and responsibility is paid the same salary, no matter their gender or ethnicity.

-Moreover, for the past two years we have been among the supporters of the Pink Programming initiative, sponsoring the non-profit organization located in a number of major cities in Sweden and Norway.
+Moreover, for the past four years we have been among the supporters of the Pink Programming initiative, sponsoring the non-profit organization located in a number of major cities in Sweden and Norway.
 Pink Programming aims to encourage more women into technology through coding events, which are usually held twice a year and are organized by Axis.

 “Getting more women into the IT sector is not just an important question for Axis but for society in general” says Louise Dolck Strömberg, Director HR Operations.
 “A more uniform gender distribution benefits individuals, companies and society, as well as bringing much needed additional skilled employees into the workplace.
 Experience also tells me that results are much better if more individuals with different perspectives contribute to developments.”